Winter Minestrone Soup

 - Heat the olive oil in a large pot or Dutch oven over medium heat.
 Add the onion, carrot, parsnip, celery, and pancetta, and cook until the onions are translucent and the vegetables have softened, about 5-8 minutes.
 Add the garlic and sauté 30 seconds.

-- Remove the cheese rind and bay leaf and season with salt and pepper, to taste.
-Serve garnished with freshly grated parmesan cheese, and enjoy!
+- Remove from heat and remove the cheese rind and bay leaf.
+Season with salt and pepper, to taste and serve garnished with freshly grated parmesan cheese if desired.
+Enjoy!

 Notes

-- Make vegetarian by omitting the pancetta and using vegetable stock in place of the chicken stock.
+- Dietary substitutions: Make vegetarian by omitting the pancetta and using vegetable stock in place of the chicken stock; omit the parmesan cheese rind to make this recipe dairy-free; use quinoa instead of pasta to make this soup gluten-free.

-- Pre-cut kale or baby kale are great options to save time.
+- Baby kale and spinach are great options to save time.
 Add about 2-4 cups depending on the amount of greens you like in your soup!

 Nutrition